Lexie Hearing Aids Review: Our Hands-On Test

 - Battery monitoring: For the B2 Plus, the app showed the remaining battery percentage, which helped us plan charging cycles.

 - Remote support: When we had questions about fit, the video call feature connected us with a hearing expert who provided personalized guidance.
+This video call support is not available for the H1 model, which is limited to phone calls or texts outside of the app.

 Compared to apps from other manufacturers, we found Lexie’s interface cleaner and more intuitive.
 For example, when we tested Phonak hearing aids, their app offered more advanced features (like tinnitus therapies) but had a steeper learning curve.